Time Limits for Assessments

 - 4 years: the Normal Time Limit, in all cases, even innocent error.
 But the taxman has to show that he has made a Discovery.
 The burden of proof is on the balance of probabilities.
 Usually if more tax would have been due if the Return had been correct originally, then a Discovery has been made.
-But Discovery can be a complex area - and successful challenges can sometimes be made.
+But Discovery can be a very complex area - and successful challenges can sometimes be made.

-- 6 years: For direct taxes there is an Extended Time Limit for Errors caused by Failure to Take Sufficient care (aka Carelessness) (except for VAT where the limit is 4 years (i.e the same as simple errors).
+- 6 years: For direct taxes there is an Extended Time Limit for Errors caused by Failure to Take Sufficient care (aka Carelessness).
+However, for VAT the limit is 4 years (i.e the same as simple errors).
 The onus is on the tax officer to prove that tax was understated as a result of failure to take sufficient care by the taxpayer, or someone acting on their behalf (such as an accountant).
 The burden of proof is the same as in criminal cases, i.e. beyond reasonable doubt.
-This is another area where challenges can succeed;
+This is another area where challenges can succeed.

 - 20 years: Extended Time Limit for Deliberate Errors.
-The onus is on the taxman to prove that they have made a Discovery and that the relevant behaviour was Deliberate: in other words, fraudulent.
+The onus is on the taxman to prove that they have made a Discovery of a tax irregularity and that the relevant behaviour causing the irregularity was Deliberate: in other words, fraudulent.
 This is a key area where our challenges are often successful - and where significant amounts of tax, interest, and penalties can be at stake.

-HMRC Deadlines to Claim More Tax: Failure To Notify
+HMRC Deadlines to get Tax: Failure To Notify

 - 20 years is the Normal Time Limit for: Failure To Notify chargeability to tax.
 That is, you had a tax liability for a tax year and you did not get issued with a Tax Return and you did not tell HMRC you had tax to pay by 5 October following the tax year end; also Failure to Register for VAT; and Failure To Notify tax avoidance schemes.